 - Why more indexing is making it more difficult for active managers to outperform even though managers are getting more skilled.

-While passive managers tend to follow regular index paths, active managers endeavor to outperform indexes to generate excess return.
+While passive managers seek to replicate a particular market index, active managers endeavor to outperform indexes to generate excess return.
 With so many indexes to choose from, some may think that the popularity of passive management would provide greater opportunity for active managers to spot mispriced securities.
 In this episode, David Stein explains why this assumption may be flawed and why increasing active management skills may not mean greater return.

 Why a large number of indexes helps managers

 Currently, there are 3.3 million stock indexes…but there are only 43,000 public stocks.
 Why is this the case, and how do managers choose which to replicate?
-David explains that in order for managers to keep their jobs, their benchmark decisions have to be valid.
+David explains that in order for managers to keep their jobs, the benchmark they use has to be representative of how they invest.
 Because it is becoming more difficult to outperform indexes, managers want several options available to them.
 Some managers show two or three indexes as benchmarks including those that are most representative of their investment style.

-Another reason there are so many indexes is so financial firms can create new ETF products including strategies that previously had only been available in private from brokerages and insurance companies.
+Another reason there are so many indexes is so financial firms can create new ETF products including strategies that previously had only been available to institutional investors.
 The increasing number of ETFs has led to increased competition and lower fees for investors.

 How index providers operate